-Martin Gengenbacher, Ph.D., is an Assistant Member at the Center for Discovery and Innovation (CDI).
+Martin Gengenbacher, Ph.D., is an Associate Member at the Center for Discovery and Innovation (CDI).

 Dr. Gengenbacher has worked for more than 14 years in mycobacterial research, focusing on the optimization of existing therapies and the discovery of novel approaches to address the global crisis associated with the human pathogen Mycobacterium tuberculosis, the etiological agent of tuberculosis (TB).
 He has developed several new vaccine candidates with superior efficacy or improved safety over Bacille Calmette-Guérin, the only TB vaccine in clinical use which only protects during childhood.
 Dr. Gengenbacher has also contributed to the discovery and preclinical characterization of novel drugs against M. tuberculosis and the emerging pathogen M. abscessus, that can cause a TB-like difficult-to-treat lung disease.